qzivli/chez-help/README.md

 It will search symbol name in _The Scheme Programming Language (Fourth Edition)_ and _Chez Scheme Version 9 User's Guide_, if found, it will open a web page through the default web browser.

-It currently only works on macOS.
+It currently only tested on macOS.

 ## Examples